Cross-platform C SDK logo

 dbind_read ()

-Creates an object of a registered type from the data read from a stream.
+Creates a registered type object from data read from a stream.

 type*